AutoxingTech/axbot_rest_book/docs/reference/current_map_and_pose.md

 ```

 `id` represents a map of [Map List](./maps.md#map-list).
+When current map is set with data directly, `id` will be -1.

 Latched topic `/map/info` contains the information of currently used map.
 When current map changes, a new message will be received.